amadigan/fintechdemo/README.md

 ## Scalability

-This design uses Lambda to process incoming requests, and is designed to be deployed to multiple regions, with Geo-IP based routing via route 53.
+This design uses Lambda to process incoming requests, and is designed to be deployed to multiple regions, with Geo-IP based routing via Route 53.
 Both Lambda and DynamoDB come with very high scalability.
 The multi-region design reduces latency for users, provides fault tolerance (an unhealth region can be taken offline), and spreads request load across multiple regions.
 This example does not use Lambda SnapStart, but that would also be used to reduce cold start times after deployment.